encoredev/encore/docs/tutorials/uptime.md

 takes in a Site ID, pings the site, and inserts a database row in the `checks` table.

 For this service we'll use Encore's [`SQLDatabase` class](https://encore.dev/docs/ts/primitives/databases#querying-data) instead of Knex (in order to showcase both approaches).

+Add the following to `monitor/check.ts`:

 ```ts
 -- monitor/check.ts --